temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 Within the `workflows.ts` file, add `setHandler` to your list of imports from `@temporalio/workflow`.

-Then, within your `subscriptionWorkflow` Workflow, use `setHandler` to handle your Queries as follows:
+Then, within your `subscriptionWorkflow` Workflow right before you call the `sendWelcomeEmail` Activity, use `setHandler` to handle your Queries as follows:

 ```ts
   setHandler(customerIdNameQuery, () => customer.id);